rust-lang/leadership-council/policies/project-directorship/election-process.md

     * Continue seeking consensus and addressing objections until a satisfactory candidate is selected.
         * Note that this process seeks to produce a candidate everyone is satisfied with and has no objections to.
 Avoid lengthy debates over preferences not related to objections or unmet requirements.
 * Each council member will privately vote in the election poll set up by the Foundation.
+    * The vote happens during the meeting itself
+* After the meeting, the Facilitator will confirm with the Foundation whether:
+    * All the votes were cast.
+    * The results match the final selection.
+    * The votes were unanimous.
 * The Foundation will handle:
     * Verifying eligibility.
     * Onboarding new directors.